IE-482-582/fall2018/09_redball_code/README.md

    - I highly recommend that you use your old `followbot` code as a starting point.

 10. In your `move_robot.py` script:
-	a.
-Create a mask that will detect the red ball;
+	1. Create a mask that will detect the red ball;
-    b.
-Determine the size of the ball;
+    2. Determine the size of the ball;
-    c.
-Draw a box around the ball;
+    3. Draw a box around the ball;
-    d.
-Determine the robot's distance from the ball; and
+    4. Determine the robot's distance from the ball; and
-    e.
-Make your robot follow the ball from a consistent distance.
+    5. Make your robot follow the ball from a consistent distance.

 11. Create a `README.md` file for your new package.